bcgov/geometr/README.md

 #> #   IDENTIFIER <chr>, PROV_TERR_STATE_LOC <chr>, LATITUDE <dbl>,
 #> #   LONGITUDE <dbl>
 ```

-### Project Status

-This project is under construction is not stable for any kind of sustain
-use.

 ### Getting Help or Reporting an Issue